LiorKogan/V1/README.md

 ![V1](Pictures/Q024.png)

-Q24 demonstrates the usage of both identicality constraints and nonidenticality constraints for the same pattern-entity.
+Q24 demonstrates the usage of both identicality and nonidenticality constraints for the same pattern-entity.

 Consider Q5v1, Q6, Q7, and Q24.
 For any given assignment, there is another assignment where the two parents are switched (for example, in Q5v1, the assignments to D and E are switched).
 Such redundant assignments are usually undesired.
 Using _order constraints_, we can avoid such redundancies (see Q5v2).